decaf-dev/obsidian-dataloom/README.md

 ### Tags

 Tags can be rendered in cells that are in a column with the `tag` type selected.

 Tags have a special notion-like menu that will appear.
 Tags are scoped to each column of a table.
 You can type text to filter existing tags and select one.
 You can also create a new tag by typing text and clicking "Create New" or pressing enter.

+Tags can be rendered with or without a pound sign `#`.
+If you use a pound sign, then the tag will be rendered as a internal Obsidian tag link.
+Otherwise, it will be rendered as plain text.

 ![Screenshot](https://raw.githubusercontent.com/trey-wallis/obsidian-notion-like-tables/master/.readme/tag-menu.png)